 With over 600 castles, wherever you go on holiday in Wales you won't be too far from a historic site.
-If you don’t have time to visit every single one, here are 10 top castles to visit.
+If you don’t have time to visit every single one, here is a selection of castles to visit.

 Conwy Castle, North Wales